Jertzukka/filesort/README.md

 ### `-s <string>`

 String which to group the files by.
+Supports Unix shell-style wildcards (https://docs.python.org/3/library/fnmatch.html)

 ### `-f <string>`

 OPTIONAL.
 Origin folder from where to search from.
-Defaults to current working folder `./`
+Defaults to current working folder `./`, and using `.` in folder path is replaced with working directory.

 ### `-v`